betrusted-io/xous-core/services/xous-names/README.md

 are there to enforce permissions and deny connections, and/or request authentication for connection.

-A list of canonical names for servers is stored in `xous-rs/names.rs`.
+Most server names are crate-local, and are bound through library functions called during the creation of server access objects.
+However, some names of servers which may not be statically bound are stored in `xous-rs/names.rs`.
 The intention is that this is a list of "public" services that should be well-known and generally all processes are allowed to connect to these.